romanz/electrs/README.md

 In addition to electrs's original configuration options, a few new options are also available:

 - `--http-addr <addr:port>` - HTTP server address/port to listen on (default: `127.0.0.1:3000`).
-- `--light` - enable light resource mode, which disables the `X`, `M` and `t` indexes and queries this information from bitcoind instead.
-   This significantly reduces storage requirements (at the time of writing, by about 250GB), at the cost of more expensive lookups and more reliance on bitcoind.
 - `--disable-prevout` - disable attaching previous output information to inputs.
   This significantly reduces the amount of transaction lookups (and IO/CPU/memory usage), at the cost of not knowing inputs amounts, their previous script/address, and the transaction fee.
-  Consider setting this if you're using `--light`.
 - `--parent-network <network>` - the parent network this chain is pegged to (Elements/Liquid only).
 - `--cors <origins>` - origins allowed to make cross-site request (optional, defaults to none).